ChristopherRoberts-M/ChristopherRoberts-M.github.io/_posts/2017-01-18-Politics-and-other-impolite-things-1.markdown

 Then, Obama got elected and the GOP’s slide into insanity, which as far as I can tell began during Bill Clinton’s second term, became an outright plummet.
 Since then, the political right has lost its collective mind.
-Just in case the reader thinks I am merely spewing empty ideological hyperbole, I’ve made a list.
+Just in case the reader thinks I am merely spewing partisan hyperbole, I’ve made a list.
 Don’t worry, it’s not too long; I can only handle so many bad memories in one sitting.

-Looking like a [sulking teenager][what-bill] while in session, purging their own loyal members for being [inadequately hateful][purity-test] towards the president, [booing veterans][rainbow-6] for being gay and wanting (gasp!) rights, a member of the House science committee (which makes official science policy) saying that evolution (AKA: the foundation of modern biology and medicine) “[is lies straight from the pit of Hell][what-the-hell]”, and making up [lies on record][not-intended] and then editing the record to pretend said lies never happened.
+Looking like a [sulking teenager][what-bill] while in session, purging their own loyal members for being [inadequately hateful][purity-test] towards the president, [booing veterans][rainbow-6] for being gay and wanting (gasp!) rights, a member of the House science committee saying that evolution (AKA: the foundation of modern biology and medicine) “[is lies straight from the pit of Hell][what-the-hell]”, and making up [lies on record][not-intended] and then editing the record to pretend said lies never happened.

 Unfortunately, while the GOP has become increasingly unreasonable, the left has not improved itself.
-Instead, it seems to be puffing its ego at being the least unreasonable option (out of two), which is a sad state no matter how one looks at it.
+Instead, it seems to be puffing its ego at being the least unreasonable option, out of two, which is a sad state no matter how one looks at it.

 To be continued in part two.